Katherine Jane Rodgers

 M, b.
 4 May 1798, d.
 17 February 1881

-William was born on 4 May 1798 at Hudson, Columbia, New York, United States.1 He was the son of William Wicks.
+William Henry Weeks was the son of William Wicks.
 He married Susannah Sheffield, on 13 July 1817.
 William died on 17 February 1881 at Elba, Genesee, New York, United States, at age 82.
 William died of Pain in Feet!?.
 His body was buried at Quaker Hill Cemetery, Elba, Genesee, New York, United States.

 Biography of William Henry Weeks: